bids-standard/bids-specification/src/99-appendices/09-entities.md

 Definition: The proc label is analogous to rec for MR and denotes a variant of a file that was a result of particular processing performed on the device.
-This is useful for files produced in particular by Elekta’s MaxFilter (for example, sss, tsss, trans, quat, mc, etc.), which some installations impose to be run on raw data because of active shielding software corrections before the MEG data can actually be exploited.
+This is useful for files produced in particular by Elekta’s MaxFilter (e.g. sss, tsss, trans, quat, mc, and so on), which some installations impose to be run on raw data because of active shielding software corrections before the MEG data can actually be exploited.